-Finally, in a concurrent work [BO17], Ben-Efraim and Omri also explore how to optimize garbled circuits in the presence of non-full-threshold adversaries.
+Finally, in work concurrent to the proceedings version of this work [BO17], Ben-Efraim and Omri also explore how to optimize garbled circuits in the presence of non-full-threshold adversaries.
 By using deterministic committees they achieve AND gates of size $4(t+1)\kappa$, where κ is the computational security parameter.
 By using the same technique we achieve a size of $4(t+h)\ell$, where $\ell \ll \kappa$ depends on h, a parameter for the minimum number of honest parties in the committee.
 The rest of their results apply only to the honest majority setting.